-Geophysical Journal follows a double-blinded process of peer review.
-The manuscript is reviewed anonymously by two leading specialists in the corresponding field of biochemistry.
+Geophysical Journal follows a blinded process of peer review.
+The manuscript is reviewed anonymously by leading specialists in the corresponding field of geophysics.
 Authors may suggest candidatures of independent reviewers for their work (the Editorial Board regards such wishes with understanding, though reserves the right to assign reviewers capable for the most qualified analysis of the work).

 Our reviewers are aware that submitted manuscripts are the authors’ private property and are not the subject to unauthorized disclosure.